UQatKIT/LS-Prior/docs/usage/components.md

 # Component Interface

 The goal of this tutorial is to demonstrate the highly modular component interface of the `LS-Prior` package.
-This low-level interface is not the most convenient way to construct prior distributions, but it is exremely flexible with respect to future extensions.
+This low-level interface is not the most convenient way to construct prior distributions, but it is extremely flexible with respect to user-defined extensions.
 In addition, it helps understanding the underlying structure of the package, and the mathematical approach it is based on.

 ## Mesh Setup

-`LS-Prior` helps with the generation of prior distributions for function space objects, i.e. functions defined on some domain $\Omega$, which might either be Euclidean, or an embedded manifold, with topological dimension $d$.
+`LS-Prior` deals with the generation of prior distributions for function space objects, i.e. functions defined on some domain $\Omega$, which might either be Euclidean, or an embedded manifold, with topological dimension $d$.
 The most important input for the construction of a prior distribution is therefore a computational mesh resembling the discretization of $\Omega$. `LS-Prior` requires input meshes in [DOLFINx](https://docs.fenicsproject.org/dolfinx/main/python/generated/dolfinx.mesh.html) format.
 Such meshes can easily be obtained from other common mesh formats, such as [GMSH](https://gmsh.info/).

 We set up a simple square mesh with `DOLFINx` for now: